When it comes to employment and disabilities, there are things that an employer can and cannot do. Here are a few common situations.

-Before hiring you, an employer cannot ask any questions about your disability.
-An employer may ask questions about your ability to perform specific job functions and may, with certain limitations, ask you to describe or demonstrate how you would perform these functions.
+Not specifically.
+Before hiring you, an employer can’t ask any questions about your disability.
+An employer may ask questions about your ability to perform specific job functions.
+They may, with certain limitations, ask you to describe or demonstrate how you would perform these functions.

 An employer may not ask or require you to take a medical examination before offering you a job.
 An employer can say that the job offer requires a satisfactory result on a medical examination or medical inquiry that is done after the job offer is made.
 However, the employer can do this only if the same medical examination or inquiry is required of all new employees in the same job category.